 Students will intern for six months with international accounting firms, financial institutions, manufacturing companies or public sector entities.
 Under the mentorship of professional practitioners, they will experience and learn from the challenges of the working environment.

-This module provides an introduction to ethical codes that Institute of Singapore Chartered Accountants (ISCA) members adhere to.
-These include Ethics Pronouncements (EP) 100 on Code of Professional Conduct and Ethics and EP 200 on Anti-Money Laundering and Countering the Financing of Terrorism.
+This module is an introduction to ethical codes that Institute of Singapore Chartered Accountants (ISCA) members adhere to.
+These include Ethics Pronouncements (EP) 100 on Code of Professional Conduct and Ethics, and EP 200 on Anti-Money Laundering and Countering the Financing of Terrorism.
 Students will learn about possible threats to compliance and safeguards to address these threats.